eigengo/st-workshop/tutorial/intro.md

 ---

 ##Big fat bonus
 Our ``sum`` function is recursive, but not _tail recursive_.
 Which means it'll run out of stack at some point.
 Let's rewrite it to be iterative.
-We will, though stick to immutability:
+We will, though, stick to immutability:

 ```scala
 def sum(a: Int, b: Int, inc: Int => Int, comp: Int => Int): Int = {